Aggregate Loading in Nosing Materials of Parking Deck Expansion Joint Systems

 - Compressive strength is necessary to resist the effects of suddenly applied vehicle loads especially during braking, turning, and under acceleration from a standstill.

-- Extending the yield is good for the customer because it brings the cost of the system down by thinning out the very-expensive resin.
+- Extending the yield is good for the customer because it brings the cost of the system down by thinning out the expensive resin.
 Extending the yield as much as possible is a hidden temptation for manufacturers because it translates into lower cost and higher profit.

 The Negative Effects of Heavy Aggregate Loading are: